jonathanginevro/homebase/README.md

 ### Setup Steps

-Firstly, the following must be installed to setup our virtual environment and run the application.
+Firstly, the following must be installed to setup the virtual environment and run the application.
 This includes pipenv, Django, requests, lxml and beautifulsoup4.
 This can be done using the following:
 ```bash
 pip install pipenv
 pip install Django